igorwaw/web-advent/content/2016/23-cracking/index.md

 solution.
 The code for part 1 works, but is too slow: instruction suggests we should implement a multiply instruction.
 In the input file there are two blocks that increment register many times, there's an inner loop with jnz -2 and outer loop with jnz -5.
-The end result is very fast (few miliseconds, while unoptimized code didn't find the solution in 30 minutes) but also very fragile - it would fail with another input file, where jnz -5 is preceded by some other instructions.
+The end result is very fast (few milliseconds, while unoptimized code didn't find the solution in 30 minutes) but also very fragile - it would fail with another input file, where jnz -5 is preceded by some other instructions.
 But coding a real optimizer is well outside the scope of a puzzle.